 Your characters help tell your story, and play a huge role in guiding readers through your storyline.

-When learning how to write a novel, you need to create a character profile for each character.
+When learning how to write a novel, you need to use a character bio template for each character.
 Knowing how to build life-like characters is a huge step in knowing how to write a novel successfully.

 Initial questions to consider when you create a character are: